Get to Know: Windsor Heights

 Windsor Heights at a Glance

-Windsor Heights in one sentence: Windsor Heights is a small city in the heart of DSM, a place where access to educational institutions, Downtown and other amenities is unmatched.
+Windsor Heights in one sentence: Windsor Heights is a small city in the heart of DSM, where access to educational institutions, Downtown DSM and nearby amenities is unmatched.

 The top five best things about Windsor Heights: At the top of the list is a strong sense of community.
 Windsor Heights is near Drake University, a top Midwest private university.
 Visit Colby Park, Windsor Heights’ largest outdoor space where the entire family can play.
 Ongoing developments in the area continue to provide growth and attract young professionals, families and long-term residents.
-Sharing ideas for improvement is easy here — Windsor Heights leadership is always on the lookout for ways to shape the city for the future, keeping an open dialogue with residents.
-Finally, housing is both affordable and full of historic and vintage charm, allowing community members a high quality of life here.
+Windsor Heights leadership maintains an open dialogue with residents, making it easy to share ideas and shape the city's future.
+Housing is also affordable and full of historic charm, contributing to a high quality of life.

-Hidden gems and unexpected finds in Windsor Heights: Windsor Heights is a gem for local, only-found-here eateries.
-Try a sweet treat made from scratch from the Bake Shoppe.
-Grounds for Celebration is the go-to for fresh-roasted coffee, and the Windsor Heights location bakes pastries daily.
-Little Brother is a relatively new restaurant to the area but quickly has become a local favorite, with incredible brunch and diner food made from family recipes with Jewish influence.
-Both Kathmandu and Puerto Rico Restaurant serve up tasty and authentic dishes, drawing locals from around the region.
+Hidden gems and unexpected finds in Windsor Heights: Windsor Heights is a destination for locally loved, eateries.
+Try a sweet treat made from scratch from The Bake Shoppe or stop by Grounds for Celebration for fresh-roasted coffee and daily baked pastries.
+Kathmandu and Puerto Rico Restaurant serve authentic dishes that draw both locals and visitors rom across the region.

-You might also be surprised by the beauty of this suburb in the spring, where its neighborhoods transform into an oasis of blooming flowers such as daffodils, tulips and Virginia bluebells and colorful trees including the purple flowering Eastern redbud, pink and purple crabapple blossoms and fragrant magnolia tulip bushes.
-The well-established tree canopy in Windsor Heights makes for breathtaking fall colors as the leaves turn to yellow, orange and red during the autumn months.
+You might also be surprised by the beauty of this suburb in the spring, when its neighborhoods transform into an oasis of blooming flowers like daffodils, tulips and Virginia bluebells, along with colorful trees such as Eastern redbuds, crabapple blossoms and fragrant magnolias.
+The well-established tree canopy in Windsor Heights also creates breathtaking fall colors as leaves turn shades of yellow, orange and red.

-Community traditions and annual events: Movies in the Park at Colby Park takes place once a month from spring through the end of the year.
-Nights in the Heights is the Windsor Heights annual summer community celebration, featuring food trucks and live music.
-Windsor Heights Fall Fest is fun for the entire family, with inflatables, a parade and more to enjoy.
-Waveland Golf Course is just down the road, where locals love to go sledding on a snowy day during the winter months.
+Community traditions and annual events: Movies in the Park at Colby Park takes place monthly throughout the warmer months.
+Nights in the Heights is the Windsor Heights annual summer community celebration, featuring food trucks and live music, while Windsor Heights Fall Fest offers family-friendly, activities like inflatables and a parade.
+Nearby Waveland Golf Course is also a popular spot during the winter.

 Best ways to get connected: The Windsor Heights Foundation is a great way to get involved within the community and support activities and projects that enhance life in the city.

-Community leaders to know: Mike Jones, Mayor of Windsor Heights, and Mark Arends, President of the Windsor Heights Foundation
+Community leaders to know: Mike Jones, Mayor of Windsor Heights, and the board of the Windsor Heights Foundation.

-If you’re coming to check out the community, be sure to spend your day ... wandering through Colby Park where you’ll find inclusive Harmony musical instruments for the kids, a playground, walking trail and more to keep you busy.
-Rent a BCycle in Colby Park and ride the local trails, too.
+If you’re coming to check out the community, be sure to spend your day ... wandering through Colby Park, where you’ll find inclusive Harmony musical instruments, a playground, walking trails and more.
+You can also rent a BCycle at the park and explore nearby trails.

 Resources